samiralam/rules-compendium/docs/dmg/5-creating-campaigns/index.md

 Session zero is a great time to share basic information about the campaign with your players.
 Such information typically includes the following:

-**Starting Location Details.** Your players need basic information about the place where the characters are starting, such as the name of the settlement, important locations in and around it, and prominent NPCs they’d know about (see “Starting Location”).
+**Starting Location Details.** Your players need basic information about the place where the characters are starting, such as the name of the settlement, important locations in and around it, and prominent NPCs they’d know about (see "Starting Location").

 **Key Events.** Describe any current or past events that help frame the campaign.
 For example, the campaign might start on the heels of a great war or on the day of a festival.
 Describing key events helps set the mood and prepare players for upcoming adventures.